alignalghii/client-to-MW-search-API-with-demo-MTs/README.md

 - `MetaFeatures`
     - [`LazinessDemo`](MetaFeatures/LazinessDemo.hs)

-The command-line invoxation of the laziness experimentation is like this:
+The command-line invocation of the laziness experimentation is like this:

 ```
 Laziness of Identity, Maybe and IO monads on top of lazy State monad transformer: